cconrad/cconrad.github.io/content/blog/2010-01-25-the-last-year-of-your-life.md

 comments: true
 date: 2010-01-25 13:19:20 +01:00
 date_gmt: 2010-01-25 12:19:20 +0000
+excerpt: 'I recently listened to an <a href="https://www.coasttocoastam.com/show/2010-01-20-show/">interview with Clint Arthur</a> about his "Last year of your life" program, which I found interesting.
+The program''s five basic steps are:'
 header: 'no'
 published: true
 sidebar: left
 status: publish
 tags:
   - productivity
-teaser: 'I recently listened to an <a href="https://www.coasttocoastam.com/show/2010-01-20-show/">interview with Clint Arthur</a> about his "Last year of your life" program, which I found interesting.
-The program''s five basic steps are:'
 title: The Last Year Of Your Life
 wordpress_id: 438
 wordpress_url: http://www.clausconrad.com/?p=438